Central limit theorems describing isolation by distance under various forms of power-law dispersal: Definition of the model

 \section{Definition of the model}

 This paper makes use of spatial $ \Lambda $-Fleming-Viot (SLFV) processes, a framework introduced in (\parencite{Eth08}, \parencite{anewmodel}) in which the evolution of a population is driven by a family of reproduction events.
 These events affect balls of varying radius and in each event, a fraction of the population inside the ball is replaced by the offspring of one or a few individuals.
-The SLFV process presented here differs in two ways from the most commonly studied version (\parencite{anewmodel}): a different mutation mechanism, introduced in \parencite{veber_spatial_2015}, and different areas are chosen for the origin of parents and dispersal of offspring.
-We first define the state space $ \Xi $ of the process $ (\rho_t, t \geq 0) $, then we clarify its evolution (similar to \parencite[Section 1]{forien}).
+The SLFV process presented here differs in two ways from the most commonly studied version (\parencite{anewmodel}): a mutation mechanism, introduced in \parencite{veber_spatial_2015}, and different areas for the origin of parents and dispersal of offspring.
+We first define the state space $ \Xi $ of the process $ (\rho_t, t \geq 0) $, then we clarify its evolution.

 Let $ \mathcal{M} \big([0,1]\big) $ denote the set of probability measures on the interval $ [0,1] $.
 The state space $ \Xi $ is defined as the set of maps